 Nuclear Weapons.
-U.S. policy toward North Korea since 1994 has been based largely on the U.S.-North Korean Agreed Framework of October 1994.
-The Agreed Framework was negotiated in response to U.S. concerns over nuclear facilities that North Korea had developed and was expanding at a site called Yongbyon.
+U.S. policy since 1994 has been based largely on the U.S.-North Korean Agreed Framework of October 1994.
+The Agreed Framework was negotiated in response to U.S. concerns over nuclear facilities that North Korea was developing at a site called Yongbyon.
 Existing facilities included a five megawatt nuclear reactor and a plutonium reprocessing plant.
 Two larger reactors were under construction.
 U.S. intelligence estimates concluded that these facilities could give North Korea the capability to produce over 30 atomic weapons annually.
-North Korea had concluded a safeguards agreement with the International Atomic Energy Agency (IAEA) in 1992, which gave the IAEA the right to conduct a range of inspections of North

-Korea's nuclear installations.
+North Korea had concluded a safeguards agreement with the International Atomic Energy Agency (IAEA) in 1992, which gave the IAEA the right to conduct a range of inspections of North Korea's nuclear installations.
 However, North Korea obstructed or refused IAEA inspections, including refusal to allow an IAEA special inspection of a underground facility, which the IAEA believed was a nuclear waste site.
 The IAEA hoped that a special inspection would provide evidence of past North Korean productions of nuclear-weapons grade plutonium.
-U.S. estimates had been that North Korea had acquired enough plutonium for one or two nuclear warheads.
-Secretary of Defense Rumsfeld increased the estimate to two to five warheads in a statement of August 2001 in Moscow.
+Secretary of Defense Rumsfeld estimated that North Korea has from two to five warheads in a statement of August 2001 in Moscow.
+The U.S. National Intelligence Council published an estimate in December 2001 "that North Korea has produced one, possibly two, nuclear weapons."